Stellar Escape from Globular Clusters. II. Clusters May Eat Their Own Tails: Globular Cluster Simulations

 Since the raw escape criterion $\Etilde>0$ involves $\phieff$, \texttt{CMC}'s spherical version of this criterion is approximate, becoming

 where

 and

-We use the superscript `CMC' to distinguish \texttt{CMC}'s definition from others---especially in Section~\ref{S:orbits}.
 As explained in W23's Appendix~A.2, a term ${\approx}-(r/r_t)^2/B$ (where $B=12$ for logarithmic $\phigal$ or $9$ for Keplerian $\phigal$) is omitted from the coefficient of Equation~(\ref{Eq:Ecrit_cmc}) since most bodies first satisfy the escape criterion with $r/r_t\ll 1$.

-\texttt{CMC} removes bodies the first time they satisfy an escape criterion, though the raw criterion has never been the default (W23's Appendix~A.2).
-Default \texttt{CMC} removes bodies with clustercentric apocenter distance $r_a>r_t^{\rm CMC}$ and \citep[since][]{Chatterjee2010} \textit{then} any other bodies satisfying a modified criterion we call the \textit{$\alpha$ criterion} \citep{Giersz2008}.
-This algorithm's two-step nature, unmentioned previously, eases legacy comparisons but reduces to the $\alpha$ criterion alone since all bodies with $r_a>r_t^{\rm CMC}$ must also satisfy it for $\alpha>1$ \citep[$N\gtrsim 5\times10^3$, below which \texttt{CMC} is unreliable anyway;][]{CMCRelease}.
-In terms of $E^{\rm CMC}$, the $\alpha$ criterion is
+The raw energy criterion for escape has never strictly been used in \texttt{CMC}.
+Instead, \texttt{CMC}'s current default is to remove bodies in a two-step process at every timestep: first any bodies with clustercentric apocenter distance $r_a>r_t^{\rm CMC}$, and then any remaining bodies satisfying a modified version of the raw criterion we call the \textit{$\alpha$ criterion} \citep{Giersz2008}:

 where